What Is Norovirus?

 Studies have shown that just the smell of lemon can relieve nausea.
 Try diffusing lemon essential oil.
 Drinking a small glass of water with a squeeze of lemon can also help.

-Why it works: Similar to apple cider vinegar, lemon is acidic.
+Why it works: Natural Ways to Treat Norovirus: Similar to apple cider vinegar, lemon is acidic.
 However, it is alkalizing to the body and can help balance the pH levels in your digestive tract.

 6. Bananas Can Help Ease Diarrhea